 - a.
-Encourage the protection of identified heritage structures and their grounds, where feasible. - b.
-Provide for the interface of new development and heritage elements with appropriate buffers and other transitional elements between them. - c.
+Encourage the protection of identified Significant Cultural Heritage resources, where feasible. - Provide for the interface of new development and heritage elements with appropriate buffers and other transitional elements between them. - c.
 Encourage the appropriate adaptive re-use of heritage structures within new developments.